 Architecture Merit Award Recipients:

-- NYU-DC (Washington, D.C.) by Hickok Cole Architects
+- Center for Strategic and International Studies (Washington, D.C.) by Hickok Cole Architects

 In the CONTEXTUAL DESIGN category